Jonah Heim Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.43 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers have a 4.41 team ERA that ranks 19th among all league pitching staffs.

-- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs given up (108 total, 1.1 per game).

-- Miller gets the start for the Dodgers, his 10th of the season.
-He is 5-1 with a 4.25 ERA and 47 strikeouts in 48 2/3 innings pitched.
+- Sheehan (3-0 with a 4.91 ERA and 18 strikeouts in 25 2/3 innings pitched) makes the start for the Dodgers, his sixth of the season.

-- The righty last pitched on Sunday against the New York Mets, when he went 4 2/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Monday against the Baltimore Orioles, when he went five innings, allowing four earned runs while giving up five hits.

-- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents are batting .228 against him.
+- In five games this season, the 23-year-old has amassed an ERA of 4.91, with 6.3 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.